2series/caesar-2series/05-DocQnA/README.md

-**Title:** Retrieval Augmented Generation Questions-Answering Application
+# Rag Questions-Answering Application using Pre-trained language model roberta-base for QA

-**Description:**
+## Description:

-This project utilizes the `transformers` library to develop a Retrieval Augmented Generation (RAG) application for question-answering.
+This project utilizes the `transformers` library to develop a Retrieval Augmented Generation (RAG) application for QA.
 The application allows users to upload a file and enter a question, with the RAG model providing an answer based on the context of the document.

 [Rag Qustion-Answer App](https://huggingface.co/spaces/2seriescs/Question-Answering)

 **Key Features:**